-Difficulty reaching orgasm is common in women.
-Brown University estimates that one in three women have difficulty reaching orgasm with a partner, even after ample sexual stimulation (Brown University).
+Many women have difficulty reaching orgasm with a partner, even after ample sexual stimulation.
+Studies suggest orgasmic dysfunction affects

 Orgasmic dysfunction is also known as anorgasmia or female orgasmic disorder.